Rkiefe/Femeko.jl/README.md

 Main install:
 - Open the Repl
 - Press ']' key to switch to the package manager "pkg >"
-- `add Gmsh LinearAlgebra SparseArrays`
+- `add Gmsh LinearAlgebra SparseArrays IterativeSolvers Dierckx DelimitedFiles`

-In some magnetostatics implementations, the datasets are interpolated using `Dierckx`.
-Add it the same way as with the other packages.

-If you want the built in plots:
+Most examples plot the results using Makie.jl.
+It is recommended that you do
 - `add GLMakie` or/and `add CairoMakie`

 Compiling C++ alternative implementations: